ciscoheat/haxelow/README.md

 	static function main() {
 		var db = new HaxeLow('db.json');

-		// Use idCol instead of col:
-		var persons = db.idCol(Person);
+		// If your id field is named id, use idCol instead of col: var persons = db.idCol(Person);

 		// And you have some useful 'id' methods on the collection